Test Catalog

 Rare variants may be present that could lead to false-negative or false-positive results.
 If results obtained do not match the clinical findings (phenotype), additional testing should be considered.

-Samples may contain donor DNA if obtained from patients who received non-leukoreduced blood transfusions or allogeneic hematopoietic stem cell transplantation.
+Samples may contain donor DNA if obtained from patients who received non-leukocyte reduced blood transfusions or allogeneic hematopoietic stem cell transplantation.
 Results from samples obtained under these circumstances may not accurately reflect the recipient's genotype.
 For individuals who have received blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
 For individuals who have received allogeneic hematopoietic stem cell transplantation, a pretransplant DNA specimen is recommended for testing.

 CYP1A2 genetic test results in patients who have undergone liver transplantation may not accurately reflect the patient's CYP1A2 status.

 This method may not detect all variants that result in altered CYP1A2 activity.
 Therefore, absence of a detectable variant does not rule out the possibility that a patient has altered CYP1A2 metabolism due to other CYP1A2 variants that cannot be detected with this method.
 Furthermore, when 2 or more variants are identified, the cis-/trans- status (whether the variants are on the same or opposite chromosomes) is not always known.
-It should be noted that other laboratories may use different phenotype prediction methods as there is no consensus on this at this time.
+It should be noted that other laboratories may use different phenotype prediction methods as there is no consensus on this for CYP1A2 at this time.
 However, the method used here represents the findings of the majority of literature available at this time.

 Clinical Reference